National Youth Leadership Training (NYLT)

 - Must have a current BSA Health and Medical Record form parts A, B, and C.

-- The minimum age requirement to attend NYLT will change effective February 1, 2019.
-All participants must be 14 years old or 13 years old and have completed 8th grade; there cannot be any exceptions.
+- All participants must be at least 13 years old there cannot be any exceptions.
 (Note: Recommended minimum age is 14)

 - Scouts (in Troops) must have earned their First Class rank.
 For 2019 only, an exception will be granted for girls registered in Scouts BSA to attend NYLT without first achieving the First Class rank.